abelcheung/rifiuti2/README.md

 But since rifiuti (last updated 2004) is restricted to English version of Windows (fail to analyze any non-latin character), thus this rewrite.
 However it does more:

 * Supports legacy Windows file names in any character set supported by `iconv()`, as well as Unicode ones
-* Handles recycle bin up to Windows 8.1 (no more uses INFO2 file since Vista)
+* Handles recycle bin up to Windows 10 (no more uses INFO2 file since Vista)
 * Preliminary guard against specially crafted recycle bin files
 * Supports output in XML format as well as original tab-delimited text
-* Enables localization (that is, translatable)

 Latest features can be found in NEWS file.

 ###Usage

 Two command line programs are available, depending on relevant Windows recycle bin format:
-* (Win98, NT 4.x, XP, 2003) `rifiuti2` reads INFO2 file in `\RECYCLED` or `\RECYCLER` folder
+* `rifiuti2`: Reads INFO2 file in `\RECYCLED` or `\RECYCLER` folder (Windows 98 to 2003)
-* (Vista to 8.1) `rifituti-vista` scans `\$Recycle.bin` folder
+* `rifituti-vista`: Scans `\$Recycle.bin` folder (since Vista)

+Run `rifiuti --help-all` or `rifiuti-vista --help-all` for their corresponding command line options.

 ###Compiling

-Please refer to README file within the repository. **Warning**: the instruction was last updated 2008; it's getting old, and for MinGW32 only.
-There's no instruction and binary for MinGW64 yet, though it shouldn't be much different after basic environment setup is done (with 64bit version of GTK+ installed).
+Please refer to README file within the repository. **Warning**: Since 0.6.x, old [MinGW32](http://www.mingw.org/) would not be guaranteed to compile (project has become stagnant since 2012).
+Any future releases will be compiled on MinGW64 in case of Windows platform.
+For reference author is using [MSYS2](https://msys2.github.io/) as development platform.

 ###Availability